kalmand1057/hw-9-perfect-readme-generator/Develop/readme.md

   -Tests
   -Questions
   ## Installation
-  You can install this project by installation instructions
+  You can install this project by opening the project in your preferred code editor, make sure node is installed, as well as inquirer, and then run the project.
   ## Usage
-  To use this project, describe how to use project here
+  To use this project, simply answer all the prompted questions, then copy the markdown file labeled as "readme.md" once it's generated!
   ## License
-  This project is licensed by pick license here
+  This project is licensed by GNU General Public
   ## Contributing
-  When contributing to the project, describe how to contribute and any guidelines
+  When contributing to the project, Make sure to contact me by GitHub or email for any questions.
   ## Tests
-  You can run a test by run test description
+  You can run a test by installing said programs in usage and typing "node index.js" in terminal.
   ## Questions
   You can contact me by reaching out to my GitHub: https://github.com/kalmand1057 Or you can email me: kalenaalmand@gmail.com